lopeaa/lopeaa.github.io/index.md

 ## Welcome to Lopeaa's mistakes Pages

-Find herein some of my unfinished and ongoing projects. fill free to use it the way you feel like to.
+Find herein some of my unfinished or ongoing projects. feel free to use it the way you feel like to

 ### Web applications